sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/11-angular/README.md

 The basic structure of the *Domain Events Design Pattern* consists in creating a single event bus that all classes have access to.
 In Angular, this can be implemented with *services*.

-> A service is a singleton instance that is available to all the classes with an application.
+> A service is a singleton instance that is available to all the classes within an application.

 To create the service you have to use the *Angular CLI* doing: